sarahholden/Proper/README.md

 ### Step 5: GA Reviews, Provides Feedback

-GA will review your submission and get back to you with any necessary fixes.
+GA will review your submission and get back to you with any necessary edits.

-### Step 6: Build!
+### Step 6: Organize your Repository

 Rename your forked repository to the new company name.
 Copy the files from your selected layout archetype into the main directory of your repo.
 Delete unnecessary files.
 You should have:

-css
+- css
-images
+- images
-index.html
+- index.html
-js
+- js
+- README.md

+### Step 7: Build!

+Do your thang:

 - Create company identity (Colors, Typography, Imagery)
 - Add content (ipsum is fine - http://meettheipsums.com/)